enfein/mieru/docs/server-install.md

 3. Fill in the `users` -> `password` property with the user's password.
 4. The `mtu` property is the maximum data link layer payload size when using the UDP proxy protocol.
 The default value is 1400.
 You can choose a value between 1280 and 1500.

 In addition to this, mita can listen to several different ports.
+We recommend using multiple ports in both server and client configurations to mitigate blocking.

 You can also create multiple users if you want to share the proxy for others to use.

-Here is an example of the server configuration file, for reference only.
+Here is an example of the server configuration file.

 ```js
 {